kevinfreeman1101/Lazarus/Modernized_Texts/G.R.S. Mead/Drafts/MEAD-Thrice-Greatest Hermes_Vol2.md

 #### The Last Hope of the Religion of the Mind

----

-### Thrice-Greatest Hermes, Volume 2, by G.R.S.
-Mead, [1906], at sacred-texts.com

-#### Corpus Hermeticum I: Poemandres, the Shepherd of Men
+## Corpus Hermeticum I: Poemandres, the Shepherd of Men

-1. Once, when my mind was contemplating existence, my thoughts soared high while my physical senses were subdued, akin to the state of deep sleep after a meal or physical exhaustion.
+Once, when my mind was contemplating existence, my thoughts soared high while my physical senses were subdued, akin to the state of deep sleep after a meal or physical exhaustion.
 A being of immense size and beyond comprehension called my name and asked: "What do you wish to hear and see, and what do you seek to learn and understand?"

-2. I responded: "Who are you?"
+I responded: "Who are you?"
 He replied: "I am the Shepherd of Men, the Mind of all masterhood; I know your desires and I am always with you."

-3. I said: "I want to learn about existence, understand its nature, and know God.
+I said: "I want to learn about existence, understand its nature, and know God.
 This is what I wish to hear."
 He answered: "Keep in mind all you wish to know, and I will teach you."

-4. As he spoke, his appearance changed, and in an instant, everything was revealed to me.
+As he spoke, his appearance changed, and in an instant, everything was revealed to me.
 I saw a limitless vision, everything transformed into a sweet, joyous light.
 I was entranced as I watched.
 Soon, darkness began to descend on part of it, terrifying and gloomy, twisting like a snake.Then the Darkness transformed into a kind of Moist Nature, chaotic and indescribable, emitting smoke like a fire and producing an eerie, indescribable sound.
 After that, an inarticulate cry emerged from it, as if it were the Voice of Fire.

 From the Light, a Holy Word (Logos) descended upon that Nature.
 Then, pure Fire leaped upwards from the Moist Nature; it was light, swift, and active.
 The light Air followed the Fire; rising from the Earth-and-Water towards the Fire, it seemed to hang from it.
 However, Earth and Water remained so mixed that they were indistinguishable from each other.
 Yet, they moved because of the Spirit-Word (Logos) within them.